-Teach students to use, create, and communicate with digital resources.
+Teach middle and high school students to use, create, and learn with digital resources.

-We also offer a license-only program in Digital Literacy and Computer Science.
+If you don't need a master's degree, we also offer a license-only program in Digital Literacy and Computer Science.